jbatez/gdt/README.md

 for exception safety reasons, but `gdt::dynarr` just constructs the new object in-place and calls `std::terminate` if the constructor throws an exception.

-`gdt::dynarr` might have some slightly different requirements than `std::vector` around special member functions on the value type, but most types that implement idiomatic copy and/or move semantics should work just fine.
+`gdt::dynarr` might have some slightly different requirements around special member functions on the value type, but most types that implement idiomatic copy and/or move semantics should work just fine.

 ## <gdt/vec.hxx>